|

 So George Lucas finally bit the bullet and decided to release the

-original STAR WARS trilogy on DVD.
+original STAR WARS trilogy on Blu-Ray.
 That's fantastic, no?
-I mean, finally,

-after years of waiting, we can finally have digital, pristine, unfading
+after years of waiting, we can finally have HD, pristine, unfading

-copies of the original three movies that captured our hearts over twenty
+copies of the original three movies that captured our hearts over thirty

 years ago.
 Everything is peachy and birds are singing and the world just